PyFunceble/process-manager/README.md

 class DataFilterManager(ProcessManagerCore):
+    STD_NAME = "data-filter"
     WORKER_CLASS = DataFilterWorker

 class DataPrinterManager(ProcessManagerCore):
+    STD_NAME = "data-printer"
     WORKER_CLASS = DataPrinterWorker

 if __name__ == "__main__":
+    dynamic_scaling = len(sys.argv) > 1

-    # By default, our interfaces will log to the console.
+    # By default, our interfaces won't log anything.
+If you need to see or analyze
+    # what is going on under the hood, uncomment the following
+    # logging.getLogger("PyFunceble.ext.process_manager").setLevel(logging.DEBUG)

     data_to_filter = [
         "hello",